jacquine/ARToolkit.js-with-Three.js/article.md

 ```

-### So...which marker should we use?
-Choosing which type of marker to use depends on your requirements.
-If you want to widen the field of view of users, multimarkers are great bcecause you do not have to keep all the markers in view to see the virtual content.
+Some of the benefits of multimarkers include:
+* Increased robustness to occlusion: even when one marker is obscured, the virtual content is still visible.
+* Improved pose-estimation accuracy: all marker corners are used to calculate the pose, meaning that the markers effectively cover a larger optical angle, resulting in reduced numerical error.

+These are the same advantages

 ### 2. Video
 This can be a video or an image.